 Having a healthy portfolio of backlinks from respected sources is the best way to consistently rank highly in search results, which is why the mainstay of our business is managing the outreach process for clients, researching and writing articles packed with actionable advice that will appeal to premium websites in specific niches.

 Having great blog content on your own website is crucial, as it allows greater freedom to naturally link back to your site when publishing on a third-party.
 Trying to link to product or service pages is generally frowned upon, as this comes across as being too sales-driven.

 Therefore, it’s much easier to link back to your blog content, providing it adds value to the wider conversation.
 For instance, in the CIM piece we linked to our article on conducting keyword research (a natural, relevant, worthwhile link) which, in turn, then links to our service pages, so the ‘link-juice’ flows throughout our site.

 Again, consistency is key, and the more regularly you publish on a variety of high-quality, relevant sites, the better your rankings will be and the larger your audience will grow.
-One of our clients recently stated how impressive the quality of leads direct from guest articles has been, and you can read more about this in our Telecoms Content Marketing Case Study.

 - Top Tip: For a detailed breakdown on our process for finding the very best websites to publish on, check out our guide to influencer outreach and prospecting.